Post by Joanna on Oct 20, 2016 18:07:39 GMT -5

 Another version claims it was the convicted woman’s deformed son who protested his mother’s ill treatment in jail and execution by crying out something like “Your Tomb shall bear the mark of a witch’s foot for all eternity!”

-In yet another version, Buck sentenced a man to death who was accused of murdering a woman and dismembering the body – one of her legs was never found.
-As he stood on the gallows, he cursed Buck, telling him “the leg” would follow him to his grave, or something similar.
+In yet another version, a man accused of murdering a woman and dismembering her body – one of her legs was never found – was sentenced to death by Buck.
+As he stood on the gallows, the man cursed Buck, telling him “the leg” would follow him to his grave, or something similar.

 As the story of the cursed grave marker spread, visitors began stopping at the cemetery to see the curious stain.
-For many years, Bucksport attempted to keep people out of the graveyard and discourage thrill seekers.
-But when it became apparent nothing was going to discourage tourists and curiosity seekers – and tourists did spend money at local business establishments – the town leaders gave in and today, there’s a sign, parking area and even a wheelchair ramp at the cemetery to accommodate those who want to see Buck’s tomb.
+For many years, the Town of Bucksport attempted to keep people out of the graveyard and discourage thrill-seekers.
+But when it became apparent nothing was going to dissuade those with a taste for the macabre – and tourists did spend money at local business establishments – the town leaders gave in and today, there’s a sign, parking area and even a wheelchair ramp at the cemetery to accommodate those who want to see Buck’s tomb.

 Frights at the Fort.
-Forts are often scenes of death and destruction.
-Fort Knox in Bucksport is considered one of Maine’s most haunted structures.
-It was built during the early 1880s after the Revolutionary War, in hopes of deterring further British attacks in what was one of the bloodiest battlegrounds in Maine.
-The area is said to be infused with the life-force of those that died in that war.
-Luckily Fort Knox was never fired upon, but it did serve as a U.S. Troop training area for the Civil and Spanish-American Wars.
+Forts are often scenes of death and destruction and Fort Knox in Bucksport is considered one of Maine’s most haunted locations.
+The fort was built during the early 1880s after the Revolutionary War, in hopes of deterring further British attacks in what was one of the bloodiest battlegrounds in Maine.
+The area is said to be infused with the life-force of those who died in the American Revolution.
+Luckily Fort Knox was never fired upon, but it did serve as a U.S. Troop training during the Civil and Spanish-American Wars.

-Open for visitors between May 1 and October 31, visitors have claimed they were touched by ghosts, seen ghost-like figures walking about and captured strange images on film.
+Open from May 1 through October 31, visitors have reported being touched by something unseen and others claimed to have seen phantom human shapes walking about.
 The Ghost Hunters TV show even did a segment at Fort Knox.

 Every Halloween the fort adds to the haunted fun with the “Fright at the Fort” display.
 People dressed in period costumes and other ghoulish attire jump out at you as you make your way through the fort.
-Flashlights are forbidden, so you literally are clambering about in the dark, making it even harder to tell if the ghosts you are seeing are the real thing.
+Flashlights are forbidden, so you literally are clambering about in the dark, making it even harder to tell if the ghosts you see are actors or the real thing.

-This year's Frights at the Fort ghost tours will start Saturday, October 13.
-Tours are also scheduled for October 19, 20, 26 and 27.
-Tours will be conducted from 5:30 - 9:30 p.m. each night and tour-goers are requested to arrive no later than 8:30.
-Cost at the gate are $10 for adults and $5 for children 12 and under.
-Tickets will go on sale in mid-September at $13 for adults and $7 for children 12 and under.
+This year’s Frights at the Fort ghost tours started Saturday, October 12, and are scheduled for Friday and Saturday, October 18-19 and October 25-26.
+Tours will be conducted from 5 - 8:45 p.m. each night.
+Costs at the gate are $12 for adults and $6 for children 12 and under.

 Sources: Bucksport Bay Area Chamber of Commerce; The Town of Bucksport, Maine; Valerie Van Winkle, “Legends of Jonathan Buck”; and Shelby Hartin, The Bangor Daily News, October 17, 2017.